 Action no. 2 *

-This action took place in the neighborhoods Cruz de Fuego and Magisterial, in Queretaro, Mexico, an attempt was made to walk the same route once every hour for 24 hours straight, at the same time that was done the sound recording of each tour, which began outside of my house in the José María Hernández circuit and continued by John Milton street, the walker García Lorca and returned to the circuit José María Hernández to get to my house.
+This action took place in the neighborhoods Cruz de Fuego and Magisterial, in Queretaro, Mexico, an attempt was made to walk the same route once every hour for 24 hours straight, at the same time that was done the sound recording of each tour, which began and ended outside of my house.
 This action took place on Monday 5 and Tuesday 6, October, 2015, it began at 9:00 hrs, however, at 1:00 hrs in the morning of Tuesday, when I did the tour, I met a couple of men in the corner of the street from my house, who they were smoking crack and drinking beer, and one of them became violent, fortunately nothing happened to me, but I couldn’t finish the action.
 I decided not to do the action again, I think that with the recordings made it was understood the idea, and at the same time serve as a witness to the violence that we live in Mexico.

 Action no. 3 *

-This action took place in the downtown of Queretaro, Mexico, I walked the same route at the same hour for one week, at the same time that was done the sound recording of each tour, which began in the corner of the walker Mariano Matamoros with the Guerrero street, and continued by the Guerrero Garden, the walker Francisco I. Madero, Allende Norte street, and again by the walker Mariano Matamoros, until I reach to the corner with Guerrero street.
+This action took place in the Historical Center of Queretaro, Mexico, I walked the same route at the same hour for one week, at the same time that was done the sound recording of each tour, which began and ended in the corner of the walker Mariano Matamoros with the Guerrero street.
 This action took place between days Wednesday 7 and Tuesday 13, October, 2015, at 19:00 hrs.